ga83bar/Corona-applied-machine-learning/README.md

 ### Documentation

 The project documentation can be found in the [documentation](/documentation) folder.
-It includes all milestone reports as well as some meeting transcripts.
+The project's code is documented with Doxygen.
+To access the documentation, simply open the [index](/documentation/html/index.html) file with a web browser of your liking.
+The documentation folder also includes all [milestone reports](/documentation/reports) as well as some meeting transcripts.

 ### Code base

 Our code base is located in the [src](/src) folder.
 Scrapers, API scripts etc. to obtain raw data can be found in the [data_collection](/src/data_collection) folder.
 Basic preprocessing and data extraction scripts are located in [data_management](/src/data_management).
 The unified data preprocessing scripts are saved in [data_pipeline](/src/data_pipeline).
 The code for training, final model evaluation and live inference for the web interface is located in [inference](/src/inference).
 Finally, [webinterface](/src/webinterface) contains the code for both front- and backend.
+As mentioned before, a complete documentation of the code can be accessed by opening the [Doxygen documentation](/documentation/html/index.html) in a web browser.